matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <br>
 <h2>Key Features So Far</h2>

-<p> With the assistance of a coding assisstant, I've made significant progress over the past few weeks: </p>
+<p> With the help of a coding assisstant, I've made significant progress over the past few weeks: </p>

 <h3>1.
 Transposable Chord Sets for Major and Minor Keys</h3>